geographyclub/gis-from-command-line/README.md

 ### 1.1 Resampling

-Resize Natural Earth hypsometric raster by desired width while keeping the aspect ratio.
+Resize the Natural Earth hypsometric raster to a web-safe width while keeping the aspect ratio.
 This will be our example raster.
 ```
 file='HYP_HR_SR_OB_DR.tif'
 width=1920